 There are all kinds of reasons why people have trouble falling asleep or staying asleep, and seemingly as many ways to try to remedy sleeplessness.
 According to Logan Foley, a certified sleep science coach and managing editor at Sleep Foundation, weighted blankets can go a long way to support better sleep.
 “They can help reduce anxiety and promote feelings of relaxation, which can help you fall asleep faster,” she says.
 These blankets weigh anywhere from 5 to 35 pounds, and the pressure they provide can put your autonomic nervous system into rest mode, which in turn reduces some symptoms of anxiety, like a rapid heart rate or heavy breathing.
 Plus, they’re just plain comforting.
 As David Rubin, a certified sleep-science coach and director of product testing at the Sleep Doctor, explains it: “Weighted blankets offer evenly distributed weight, which creates a feeling of being swaddled or held in a firm hug, which can increase serotonin that influences how long and how well you sleep.”
 But for the uninitiated, picking the best one for your sleeping style might seem a bit tricky.
-To help you out, we consulted 11 experts to figure out which ones you should buy and even tested a couple myself.
+To help you out, I consulted 11 experts to figure out which ones you should buy and even tested a couple myself.

 What we’re looking for